morgam7/pands-project/README.md

 ## Conclusion

 In summary, my analysis of the Iris dataset revealed clear differences between the three Iris species, with Setosas standing out due to their distinct sepal and petal measurements.
 Setosas were particularly easy to identify because of their smaller petal length and width.
-Using heatmaps and best fit lines, we visualized these differences effectively.
+Using heatmaps and best fit lines, we visualized the correlation between the variables.
 This analysis highlights why the Iris dataset is a classic example for learning about data analysis.

 ### Other Links that Helped: